IMSLEC and IDA Reaccreditation

 Ms. Emma and Ms. Kathleen learn new ways to work with students.

-is involved in this process too.
-This collaboration leads to insights that result
+Our leadership team is involved in this process too.
+This collaboration leads to insights that result in more efficient and effective tutoring sessions.

 Ms. Jennifer and Ms. Eileen review a student’s progress.

-Our program is diagnostic in nature.
-For instance, your child may think that they are simply trying to “beat the clock” with a fluency drill without realizing that we are actually tracking their progress and assessing their mastery of concepts.
 Though we are not able to formally re-screen students as frequently as parents would like (because too much familiarity with the screening invalidates the results), our ongoing in-session assessments are monitored by our leadership team and form the basis of the progress reports we send home each month.
 If we see that a child is not making the progress we expect, we put our heads together and pull new strategies from our extensive toolbox.

 Ms. Kathleen and Ms. Britanie review student progress and brainstorm the most effective ways to help students succeed.

-All Syllables therapists complete rigorous and ongoing training and observations.
-This professional development is led by our Founder and Executive Director, Jennifer Hasser, an internationally recognized expert in dyslexia who has trained thousands of teachers worldwide and is sought after as a speaker at reading and dyslexia conferences.
 Jennifer and her team at Syllables keep up with the latest research and teaching methods and pass this information along to our therapists.
-Our training program is accredited by the International Dyslexia Association and the Multisensory Structured Language Education Counsel, who set a very high standard for our teacher training.
+Our training program is accredited by the International Dyslexia Association and the Multisensory Structured Language Education Counsel, which set a very high standard for our teacher training.

 If a child has heard a word and understands its meaning, they are more likely to be able to read that word when they encounter it in text.
 That’s why it’s important to develop oral language by reading and talking to your child!